aishwaryaSudhakar01/job-search-automation/README.md

 # Job Search Automation

-> Why manually check 95 career pages when automation can do it for you?

 An n8n pipeline that monitors company career pages and job alert emails, filters postings with Claude AI, and sends a curated digest straight to Telegram — fully automated, end to end.

 <img width="1314" height="565" alt="Workflow canvas" src="https://github.com/user-attachments/assets/c73886c0-d25a-479c-8e96-b82149f20aa7" />